sindresorhus/crypto-random-string/readme.md

 ### cryptoRandomString.async(options)

-Returns promise which resolves with a randomized string.
+Returns a promise which resolves to a randomized string.
 [Hex](https://en.wikipedia.org/wiki/Hexadecimal) by default.

 #### options